arben-grepi/ecomm_storefront_generator/README.md

 - **Market Management**: Manage different products for different markets (e.g., Finland, Germany) with market-specific pricing and availability
 - **Country-Based Routing**: Products are automatically filtered and displayed based on the user's country/market detected from their IP address
 - **Payment & Checkout**: Integrated with Shopify's checkout system, leveraging Shopify's outstanding payment processing and global order tracking services
-- **Editable Content**: Essential website text can be altered from the admin overview without code changes
+- **Editable Content**: Essential website text can be altered from the admin overview without code changes.
+All content is rendered on the server before being sent as fully formed HTML to the client, ensuring optimal web crawler indexing and search engine optimization
 - **Real-Time Sync**: Webhooks synchronize Shopify backend information (shipping prices, stock levels, product updates) with the Next.js app in real-time
+- **Smart Server-Side Rendering (SSR)**: The application uses SSR strategically to ensure all product content, descriptions, and metadata are fully rendered as HTML on the server before delivery.
+This makes the content highly search-optimizable, as search engine crawlers can index all product information without executing JavaScript, significantly improving SEO rankings and discoverability

 ## Architecture